 The City has established a 15-year time frame to remove PROW barriers that limit program accessibility.
+Funding improvements for pedestrian facilities is costly and competitive for State and Federal funding sources.
+Pedestrian improvements are often paired with other roadway improvements, Safe routes to School projects and Capital Improvement Projects.
 The ADA Title II regulations states that if a Transition Plan will take more than one year to fully implement, it must contain interim steps that will be done to provide program accessibility.